archeofoss/archeofoss/2025/call-for-papers.md

 ---
-title: "ArcheoFOSS 2025: Call for papers"
+title: "Call for papers"
 description: "Call for papers"
+ednumber: 19
 layout: article-slim
 ---

-## Call for papers
+## In brief

 - The call for papers of the 19th ArcheoFOSS conference is open!
 - Will be held in dual format, in presence and online.